sreault/Final-Project-R-SDM/README.md

 ```
 ![](images/map8.png)

 On this plot, the 1:1 line represents AUC= 0.5, which would be randsom guessing.
-Therefore, our model does better than a random guess, but we must still analyze these results with caution becuase we are not using real absence data, and the AUC score is only moderate.
+Therefore, our model does better than a random guess, but we must still analyze these results with caution becuase we are not using real absence data.

 Now that we have validated the model, we can use it to project how potential habitat could shift under climate change conditions.
 We will use the 2050 climate estimates based on RCP 8.5
 ```{r, echo=T}